adamsilverstein/wp-post-quick-search/readme.txt

 Adds an ajaxy search box to the post list page

 == Description ==
-Adds a search box to the Posts page in the WordPress dashboard which uses jQuery-ui autocomplete and ajax call(s) to quicksearch thru post titles to go to the edit page.
+Adds a search box to the Posts page in the WordPress dashboard which uses jQuery-UI autocomplete and ajax call(s) to quick-search thru post titles to go to the edit page.
 Also works with custom post types.

 == Installation ==